mmsmz/springSecurity-angular-mysql-student-registration-crudApp/README.md

 # springSecurity-angular-mysql-student-registration-crudApp

+Application Name : Student Registration Crud Application

-This application is simple CRUD operation that is been implemented using spring security.
+This application follows using the CRUD operation that is been implemented with spring security.
 Single Microservice is been used.

 Database Name : Users